 Over the next few years, I tried to learn as much as I could about how investing worked.
 As a teenager, I talked to my parents’ financial advisor about what he did for a living.
 He told me that he taught people about money and finances so they could have a brighter future.
 After that day, I started thinking that maybe I could be a financial advisor.
 Wouldn’t it be great if I could take complex financial concepts and make them easy to understand like my mother could do for her students!
 I could help people give their family a better life because of the financial education and guidance that I could give them.

 After high school, I enrolled at Mercer University where I earned a degree in Finance.
 During summers, I would intern at different Financial Advising firms so I could learn how they helped clients.
 After college, I spent a few years as a Sales Manager before pursuing the career I had first discovered as a teenager.
 In 2009, I became a financial advisor and I haven’t looked back since.
-When I meet with clients, I take the time to explain investing in the best way possible so that are not confused like I was so many years ago.
+When I meet with clients, I take the time to explain investing in the best way possible so that they are not confused like I was so many years ago.